 Young common marmosets do not have white ear tufts yet, however, their tail is already banded.

-The head of common marmosets is brown, but on the forehead they have a white blaze.
+The head of a common marmoset is brown and they have a white blaze on the forehead.

-Therefore, it is absolutely prohibided to feed common marmosets at the Sugarloaf Mountain if you want to do something good for the fauna of Rio de Janeiro!
+Therefore, it is absolutely prohibited to feed common marmosets at the Sugarloaf Mountain!

 Originally, common marmosets live in the Northeast of Brazil in the states Alagoas, Pernambuco, Paraíba, Rio Grande do Norte, Ceará, Piauí, Maranhão and Bahia.
 According to the IUCN they are not endangered, and thus, listed as “least concern” by the IUCN.

-In Vitória I could observe Geoffroy’s marmosets gnawing holes into the tree bark, but not on that day with common marmosets at the Sugarloaf Mountain in Rio de Janeiro.
+In Vitória I could observe Geoffroy’s marmosets gnawing holes into the tree bark.
+In Rio de Janeiro I could not observe this feeding behavior in common marmosets on that afternoon.

-But my full attention got one adult marmoset when it apparead with two young on its back.
+But my full attention got one adult marmoset when it appeared with two young on its back.

-However, as fast as it appeard, as fast it vanished again.
+However, as fast as it appeared, as fast it vanished again.